A Content Refresh Workflow for Small Content Teams

 Step 2: Audit one page before assigning edits

 Do not hand a writer a URL and ask for a refresh without diagnosis.
-First identify the specific issues: missing FAQ coverage, outdated examples, weak intro, confusing headings, thin sections, or internal-link gaps.
+First identify the specific issues: missing FAQ coverage, outdated examples, weak intro, confusing headings, thin sections, missing sources, or internal-link gaps.

 Step 3: Group the edit brief by work type